Updated at the 2016 AGM.

 At the beginning of each year a Special County Board Meeting be held to determine the Structures of all Club Competitions and Gradings for same.

 When Competition structures and dates have been agreed a full year’s Fixture Booklet shall be issued to all Clubs.
-The fixtures dates contained therein shall be accepted as written notice of all fixtures, unless otherwise notified by the Fixtures Chairperson at least seven days prior to a fixture.
+The fixtures dates contained therein shall be accepted as written notice of all fixtures, unless otherwise notified by the Fixtures Chairperson at least five days prior to a fixture.

 That each Club pays the referee when handing in team sheets at games.

-Motions passed at Offaly Convention 2007
+By-Laws passed at Offaly Convention 2007

 1 Anyone in an executive position on Offaly Camogie Board shall not hold the position for more than 5 years.